zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_list - select the references that are linked to the given phrase
     \-- filter
         \-- change_log_list - @return change_log_list with the most often used phrases as a frontend fallback list
+    \-- filter_admin_fields
+        \-- change_log_list - exclude the changes of the admin-only fields (the cached impact and usage numbers,
     \-- measure_list
         \-- phrase_list - @return phrase_list list of the measure / unit phrases e.g. m/s
     \-- ex_measure_list